solder button

 There are problems with long bus wire runs.
 The problems are difficult to describe without a background in radio or an electrical engineering degree.
 It would take a lot of explaining and you would have a bad headache.
 You don't want a headache and I don't want to give it to you.
 Furthermore, to really see the problems requires an oscilloscope - a tool few model railroads have.

 Not everyone sees the problems.
-Even on my relatively large Digitrax layout with a few long bus runs, I don't seem to have the problems.
+Even on my previous, relatively large Digitrax layout with a few long bus runs, I didn't seem to have the problems.
 Note: I am told that Digitrax equipment does not seem to experience the problem like NCE equipment does.
+My new layout will be built using NCE equipment and I will be able to experiement with runs longer than 30 feet.

 I didn't discover these problems.
 But since this is a website dedicated to DCC wiring, I felt that the topic needed to be included here.